-A HND (Higher National Diploma) is a vocational course offered by further and higher education colleges or universities.
-The diploma normally lasts two years on a full-time basis but can also be completed part-time over a longer period of time.
+An HND (Higher National Diploma) is a vocational course offered by further and higher education colleges or universities.
+The diploma lasts two years on a full-time basis but can also be completed part-time taking up to four years.

 HNDs are offered in a wide range of subjects including:

 - sport coaching

 - business and management